 General - The Plan is a single-employer noncontributory defined benefit pension plan sponsored and administered by the Port of Houston Authority of Harris County, Texas (the "Authority" or the "Plan Sponsor").
+As a governmental plan, the Plan is not subject to the Employee Retirement Income Security Act of 1974 ("ERISA").
 Three members of the Port Commission of the Authority ("the Commission") serve as the Pension and Benefits Committee ("Committee") responsible for providing advice and recommendations to the Commission and assisting the Commission in performing its responsibilities for the Plan.
 The Authority controls and manages the operation and administration of the Plan.
 The seven-member Commission, appointed by the Harris County Commissioners Court, City of Houston, Texas, City of Pasadena, Texas and the Harris County Mayors' and Councils' Association, maintains the authority to amend the Plan provisions and the investment policy as necessary.
+As fiduciaries, Commissioners and Authority staff shall act solely in the interest of the participants and beneficiaries of the Plan.
 Compass Bank serves as the trustee of the Plan.